Gila Monster

 Characteristics

 The Gila monster’s body is squat and heavy with a large head.
-The scales have a granular surface, providing excellent camouflage with texture and color among the desert sand and pebbles.
-Scales have the appearance of blue, hot pink, silver, pink, orange, baby blue or yellow beads, laid down in intricate patterns.
-The Gila monster possesses large forefeet and short but sharp claws, ideal for digging.
-The tail is short and thick, and it contains a fat store enabling it to survive periods of food shortage.
+The scales have a granular surface, providing excellent camouflage through texture and color, which blends seamlessly with the desert sand and pebbles.
+Scales have the appearance of blue, hot pink, silver, pink, orange, baby blue, or yellow beads, laid down in intricate patterns.
+The Gila monster possesses large forefeet and short, but sharp claws, which are ideal for digging.
+The tail is short and thick, containing a fat store that enables it to survive periods of food shortage.

 Behavior

-Slow moving and awkward, this lizard is unable to catch anything but eggs and newborn animals.
+Slow-moving and awkward, this lizard is unable to catch anything but eggs and newborn animals.
 It searches for nests of prey by following trails with its tongue and Jacobson’s organ (which is a special scent organ).
 The Gila monster’s bite contains venom that attacks the nervous system of its prey.
-The venom is strong enough to kill mammals and birds, but does not seem to be important for hunting as most prey are small enough to be subdued with jaws and teeth.
+The venom is strong enough to kill mammals and birds, but does not appear to be crucial for hunting, as most prey are small enough to be subdued with the jaws and teeth.
 Unlike other venomous reptiles, the venom flows from salivary glands into a groove on the teeth, making its way into the wound.

 Did You Know?